mattiat/DREAM_DMI_Tool/README.md

 The source code is hosted at: https://github.com/mattiat/DREAM_DMI_Tool

 ## PREREQUISITES
-The tool was tested on *Ubuntu Linux 18.04* and *ContOS Linux 7.5*.
+The tool was tested on *Ubuntu Linux 18.04* and *CentOS Linux 7.5*.

 Either ```docker``` or ```singularity``` must be installed.
 Please visit https://www.docker.com or http://singularity.lbl.gov